All ingredients are individually packaged, but our central facility

 Remove from burner.

-Let chicken rest 3 minutes, then slice into ½" slices.
+Rest chicken 3 minutes, then slice into ½" slices.

 Finish the Dish

-Plate dish as pictured on front of card, starting with rice and topping with chicken, slaw, and pineapple rings.
+Plate dish as pictured on front of card, topping rice with chicken, slaw, and pineapple rings.
 Drizzle chicken with teriyaki glaze and garnish with red pepper flakes (to taste) and reserved green onions.
 Bon appétit!